NCBI-Hackathons/Master_gff3_parser/README.md

 * RefSeq to Genbank ID

-SeqIDMapper was built in Python and runs from the command line.
+Squidstream was built in Python and runs from the command line.
 Users provide the input file, the specific reference genome, and the desired name of the output file.

 A summary of the **seqconv** commands is provided below.